redislabs-training/redis-sitesearch/README.md

 ## Deploying

-This project includes a deployment script for Google Cloud Platform that is specific to Redis Labs's deployment.
+This project includes a deployment script for Google Cloud Platform that is specific to Redis Labs' deployment.

 If you want to use this script to deploy, follow these steps: